Cancer Screening

 An incentivised approach

-Practices can submit an EOI to participate in incentivised cancer screening CQI activities until the 28th of February 2025.
+Practices can submit an EOI to participate in incentivised cancer screening CQI activities until the 30th October 2025.

 Step 1.
 Choose an activity

-Practices can choose up to four Continuous Quality Improvement (CQI) activities from the list shown on Table 1 of the cancer screening CQI practice payment guide.
-You can also develop practice-specific activities you think will improve the outcomes for your multicultural patient cohort.
-The practice development matrix can help you to develop these activities.
+Practices choose four continuous quality improvement (CQI) activities from the practice payment guide or you can choose to develop practice-specific activities you think will improve cancer screening rates for your patient cohort.
+The Practice Development Matrix can help you to develop these activities.

 Step 3.
 Written agreement between Brisbane North PHN and the practice